gms1/angular-dynaform/docs/dev/publish.md

 * npm run release:build
 * test the systemjs examples (npm run start:systemjs) in the directory of the example packages
 * test the bundled aot examples
+* update changelog TODO
-* git commit all changes
+* git commit and push all changes
-* publish npm packages
+* publish npm packages from dist folder
 * update plunkr